pnnl/MCount/README.md

 **If you're running a mussel larvae detection, keep both boxes checked.

-## Train Model
+### Train Model
 After clicking the Train button, the main menu will disappear and the Train window will open.

-In order to train your selected model, you must add your training data by clicking "Select Image Configs".
-A file dialog will open and you must select a folder in which both the original images AND matching labeled image configs reside.
-Otherwise, click "Cancel" to return to the Main Menu.

-Unless you're training the Default MCount Mussel Detector, you will need to provide your model's labelmap by clicking the "Select Labelmap" button.
-A file dialog will open and you must select a pbtxt file that contains your model's labelmap.
-Otherwise, click "Cancel" to return to the Main Menu.
+You may select your training's config file by clicking the "Select Training Config" button.
+You will need to select a YAML file with the object classes and training directory that will be used in this training.

+After selecting the config file, you will need to set some of the parameters for your training.
+MCount will prompt you to input the number of epochs (loops of training through your image set), the image size of your dataset, and the name for this training.

-After selecting your input images (and potentially your labelmap), MCount will close and the training will begin in the terminal.
-First, a terminal will create a .record file to store all of your training data.
-You may close it once it completes.
-Then the training will begin.
+Once you've provided the parameters for your training, MCount will close and the training will complete in the terminal.
+Please note that this process may take a long time, and closing the terminal will cause the training to end early.

-All properties of the training is determined by your config file of your model.
-It may take a long time!
-Like many minutes, hours, or often days!
-DO NOT CLOSE THE TERMINAL OR TURN OFF YOUR COMPUTER UNTIL THE TRAINING COMPLETES.*

-Once the training is complete, you may close the terminal and test your updated model with the Count feature.
+After the training is completed, you may view the training results in the ~/MCount/training/[name of training] directory.
+It will contain the training evaluation metrics and the resulting model weights file.

-*You can check if the training is complete by typing in the terminal.
-If no letters show up, the training is not done.
-If letters do show up, the training ended (some way or another).

-## Select Model
+### Select Model
 After clicking the Select Model button, the main menu will disappear and the Select Model window will open.

 The current model will be displayed at the center of the screen.
 If you haven't changed the model yet, it should be "MCount Default model".
 The MCount default model is built to only detect solo mussel larvae.